HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install_vss_writer.md

 ## Summary of required steps

-- Copy the backup script on Veeam server
+- Copy the restore Powershell script on Veeam server
 - Install OpenSSH on Veeam server
 - Create "notes" user on Veeam server
 - Configure dominobackup.cfg for your Domino server

-- Copy the restore script on Domino Windows server
+- Copy the restore scripts to the Domino Windows server
-- Create SSH key and configured it for accessing the Veeam server
+- Create SSH key and configured it to access the Veeam server
 - Test the SSH connection from Domino server to Veeam server

 ## Veeam Backup & Replication server configuration